 - Keep track of your expenses to help manage your spending habits

 - Create your own payment schedule and create goals

 What to do if You Are Denied a Loan

 You've applied for a loan and despite your efforts, you have been denied, or the interest rates presented to you are not manageable.
 What do you do?
 Unfortunately, this happens quite often, and there is only really only one option available to you.
 You will have to rebuild your credit.
 Rebuilding your credit requires a commitment to solid financial management, paying off any outstanding debts, and clearing out any debts you may have defaulted on.
 There are certain ways to accelerate the rebuilding of your credit score, such as taking out a savings loan, using a secured credit card, and making sure your utility bills are always paid well before the due date.

 What Other Options Are There?

 Consolidating your debt through a debt management program is a viable option to consider if you simply cannot manage your current debts.
-Commonly, individuals with bad credit have a variety of outstanding debts, and their credit score has suffered due to a history of late payments, or not making payments at all.
-Consolidating your debt through debt management merges your debt payments into a single payment, often at far reduced, or even zero interest rates on your debt.
+Commonly, individuals with bad credit have a variety of outstanding debts, and their credit score has suffered due to a history of late or nonexistant payments.
+Consolidating your debt through debt management merges your debt payments into a single payment, often at a far reduced interest rate.
 This keeps your financial affairs much simpler, stops creditors from calling you constantly, and is the first step in controlling your finances.
 A Debt Management Program will impact your credit score in the short-term but puts you in a better position to manage your debt for the long-term.
-For some people, it is often the only way they can return to becoming eligible for bank credit again, whether for a car loan, mortgage, or line of credit.
+For some people, it is the only way they can return to being eligible for bank credit, whether for a car loan, mortgage, or line of credit.
 Completing a debt management program takes hard work, but it can be done!